Your guide to sport sunglass lens tints

 For example, the best sunglass tint for volleyball on a sunny day at the beach likely will be too dark for golfing on an overcast or partly cloudy day.

-Sports: cycling, fishing (amber lenses for sandy lake or stream beds), hunting, shooting, skiing, snowboarding, snowmobiling, water sports.
+Amber, rose or red Heighten contrast in partly cloudy and sunny conditions, but may cause significant color imbalances.
+Sports: Cycling, fishing (amber lenses for sandy lake or stream beds), hunting, shooting, skiing, snowboarding, snowmobiling and water sports.

-Sports: baseball, cycling, fishing (especially in waters with grassy bottoms), golf, hunting, skiing, water sports.
+Dark amber, copper or brown (includes melanin lenses) filter high amounts of blue light to heighten contrast and visual acuity.
+Sports: Baseball, cycling, fishing (especially in waters with grassy bottoms), golf, hunting, skiing and water sports.

 Another option is sport frames with photochromic lenses.
 These light-sensitive lenses darken automatically in response to sunlight and are available in a variety of tint colors, including gray, brown and green.